 This work involves:

-- Shadowing the Health Sciences Librarians (Jen Simms, Amy Minix, and Emily Alford) in the IU Libraries Research Center Office in the Health Sciences Building (4-6 hours/week; 45/46 Bypass in Bloomington) during the Spring 2023 semester.
+- Shadowing the Neuro-Health Sciences Librarian, Amy Minix, in the IU Libraries Research Center Office in the Health Sciences Building (4-6 hours/week; 45/46 Bypass in Bloomington) during the Spring 2025 semester.

 - This time will primarily be used as a learning experience to discuss and plan the proposed project.
 Some time will be spent assisting with library services as needed (research consultations, small projects, etc.)